MicrosoftDocs/sdk-api/sdk-api-src/content/mscat/nf-mscat-cryptcatgetattrinfo.md

-This function returns a pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/mscat/ns-mscat-cryptcatattribute_">CRYPTCATATTRIBUTE</a> structure that contains the attribute information.
+This function returns a pointer to a [CRYPTCATATTRIBUTE](https://docs.microsoft.com/windows/desktop/api/mscat/ns-mscat-cryptcatattribute)a> structure that contains the attribute information.
 If the function fails, it returns <b>NULL</b>.

 <div class="alert"><b>Important</b>  Do not free the returned pointer nor any of the members pointed to by the returned pointer.</div>